JVanDenHurk/it-wars/README.md

 Service Desk        → Spawn Point
 ```

-The mechanics are intentionally inspired by recognisable IT support situations without trying to become a serious IT simulator.

-IT Wars should feel familiar to somebody who has worked in IT while still being understandable to somebody who hasn't.

----

-## 💡 Why IT Wars?

-IT Wars started from a simple idea:
+It started from one question:

 > **What if all the annoying parts of working on an IT Service Desk were game mechanics?**

-Ticket queues become progression.

-Ticket bouncing becomes PvP.

-Escalations become strategy.

-Resolver teams become character classes.

-Bankruptcy becomes death.

-Getting sent back to Service Desk becomes respawning.

-And getting promoted actually unlocks something.
+Apparently, the answer was IT Wars.

 ---

 ## 📜 License

-This project is currently a personal development project.
+IT Wars is currently a personal development project.

-License information will be added before public release.
+License information will be added if the project is publicly released.